SirJChen/CaseStudy1/Analysis/Readme.md

-# This is the readme for the Analysis folder
+# This folder holds the R-scripts for the loading, cleaning and analysis of the data used in the case study